michaeljabbour/openai-images-mcp/PHASE1_TEST_PLAN.md

 **Prompt:**
 ```
 Skip dialogue mode.
-Generate a TRON movie style scene with a figure standing on a glowing digital grid, neon cyan and magenta lights, text overlay saying "DEATH TO THE SDLC" in futuristic font, cinematic lighting
+Generate a TRON movie style scene with a figure standing on a glowing digital grid, neon cyan and magenta lights, text overlay saying "INNOVATE 2025" in futuristic font, cinematic lighting
 ```

 **OR use this pattern:**